coder6497/antiplagiat_bot/README.md

 # antiplagiat_bot

-Created By Minin Gleb and Cold Babushkin Production
+Created By Minin Gleb and Cold Babushkin Production and Sukhareva Liudmila